nucleic/enaml/docs/source/get_started/syntax.rst

 ============================

-Enaml define a superset of the Python language, which means that any valid Python code is valid in an enaml file, including function and class definition.
+Enaml defines a superset of the Python language, which means that any valid Python code is valid in an enaml file, including function and class definitions.
 The following sections present the extension provided by Enaml to declare views and bind it to a model.